 (2) The regulations continued in force by subsection (1) may be repealed as if they were regulations made under section 116.

-119. Transitional provision: recall of defective goods
+119. Orders made before 1 Jan 2011 recalling defective goods etc., effect of

 If an order under the Fair Trading Act 1987 section 54(2) has effect immediately before the commencement of Part 10, that order continues to have effect on and after that commencement as if it were a recall notice issued under the Australian Consumer Law (WA) section 122(1).

-120. Transitional provision: delegations
+120. Delegations made before 1 Jan 2011, effect of

 (1) If a delegation under the Consumer Affairs Act 1971 section 23 has effect immediately before the commencement of Part 10, that delegation continues to have effect on and after that commencement as if it had taken place under section 60.

 (2) This section does not limit the Interpretation Act 1984 Part V.

-121. Application of Interpretation Act 1984 to expiring Acts
+121. Interpretation Act 1984, application of to expiring Acts

 To avoid doubt, the provisions of the Interpretation Act 1984 (for example, sections 16(1), 36 and 38) about the repeal of written laws and the substitution of other written laws for those so repealed apply to the Consumer Affairs Act 1971, Door to Door Trading Act 1987 and Fair Trading Act 1987 as if, on the commencement of Part 10, those Acts were repealed and re-enacted by this Act.